top of page

 Photo by freestocks.org on Unsplash

-9. Watch a TV series as a family to connect with my screen-loving kiddos.
+9. Watch a TV series as a family to connect with my screen-loving kiddo.

 10. Say "yes" more often.

 When Mark and I were poor newlyweds, I remember crossing "tissues" off our grocery list as an unnecessary expenditure.
 Later, while slogging through 10 years of infertility, I declined invitations to parties or getaways as we socked all of our cash, time, and future earnings into building our family.
-Now, with 27 years apiece of career experience and a house full of young adults, I see a glimmer of light in the tunnel.
+Now, with 28 years apiece of career experience and only one of our three young adults still living at home, I see a glimmer of light in the tunnel.

 That glow calls me to say yes to dates, trips, and adventures with the people I cherish.
 It beckons me to create a life in relationship which reflects the things I value most: creating, adventuring, and serving in ways that charge my God-designed battery.